jindrichmynarz/dissertation/parts/open_data.md

 It may be either reactive disclosure, such as upon Freedom of Information requests, or proactive disclosure, such as by releasing as open data.
 Disclosure of public sector data in the EU is regulated by the directive 2013/37/EU on the re-use of public sector information ([EU, 2013](#EU2013)).

-While releasing open data is frequently framed as a means to improve transparency of the public sector, it can also have a positive effect on its efficiency ([Access Info Europe, Open Knowledge Foundation, p.
-69](#AccessInfoEurope2011)), since the public sector itself is often the primary user of open data.
+While releasing open data is frequently framed as a means to improve transparency of the public sector, it can also have a positive effect on its efficiency [@AccessInfoEurope2011, p.
+69], since the public sector itself is often the primary user of open data.
 Using open data can help streamline public sector processes ([Parycek, Höchtl, Ginner, 2014, p.
 90](#Parycek2014)) and curb unnecessary expenditures ([Prešern, Žejn, 2014, p.
 4](#Presern2014)).
 The publication of public procurement data is claimed to improve *"the quality of government investment decision-making"* ([Kenny, Karver, 2012, p.
 2](#Kenny2012)), as supervision enabled by access to data puts a pressure on contracting authorities to follow fair and budget-wise contracting procedures.
 Matchmaking public contracts to relevant suppliers is an example of such application that can contribute to better informed decisions that lead to more economically advantageous contracts.